jokerclay/SQL/README.md

 ## What it have here ?

 * THE JOURNRY OF LEARNING SQL
-* THE QUESION I GOT & HOW I  SOLVE ABOUT THE SQL
+* THE QUESION I GOT & HOW I  SOLVE IT ABOUT THE SQL

 ## What you can get ?